ThinhPhamWannabeCoder/DataCleaning/README.md

 1. Ensure that the source data files are placed in the `source/` directory.

+2. Change the directory in pd.read* adn pd.to* because what I used are absolute path

-2. Run the data cleaning script:
+3. Run the data cleaning script:

     Do step by step in JupyterNotebook file

-3. Make your tweak with these sample script
+4. Make your tweak with these sample script

-4. The cleaned data will be saved in the same directory for deleting purpose.
+5. The cleaned data will be saved in `destination/` directory

 ## Contributing